 Why it's important to have an Allies program

-Okay, but why choose to have a guy like me be a lead ally for a women's employment advancement committee at TD?
+So, why choose to have someone who looks like me to lead allyship for a women's employment advancement committee at TD?

 When persons within these groups demonstrate true allyship, a tipping point can occur which can have the power to shift the thinking and actions of an entire organization so that more and more colleagues in that organization start to model this behaviour.
-Allyship needs to be taught and modelled at the top levels of any organization.
+Allyship needs to be taught and modelled at the senior levels of any organization.
 If leaders model and own their shortcomings, then their teams will feel more comfortable and confident doing the same.

-'Real' over 'performative' allyship
+"Real" over "performative" allyship

-More recent and nuanced conversations about allyship have begun to draw distinctions between so-called 'real' allyship and 'performative' allyship.
+More recent and nuanced conversations about allyship have begun to draw distinctions between so-called "real" allyship and "performative" allyship.

 A good way to think of 'real allyship' is the place where the rubber meets the road: actions that individuals choose to take or behaviours they change or adopt that result in tangible positive impacts for under-represented groups or individuals.
-There are so many ways that one can be an ally in the workplace that can help make a significant impact – such as pushing for increased diversity on your teams, countering the 'groupthink' mindset in your interactions by amplifying under-represented perspectives, or speaking up when you see or hear something that isn't consistent with TD's values and culture.
+There are so many ways that one can be an ally in the workplace that can help make a significant impact – such as pushing for increased diversity on your teams, countering the "groupthink" mindset in your interactions by amplifying under-represented perspectives, or speaking up when you see or hear something that isn't consistent with TD's values and culture.